C6appybara/BadApples/README.md

  - [ ] **(anti debugging)** self deletion.
  - [ ] **(loot gathering)** Work out sending the screenshot bytes to a remote server.
  - [ ] **(spying)** Impliment keylogging system using `NTAPI` functions.
- - [ ] **(uninstall)** Use NtQuerySystemInformation to check if the payload proc is running.
-If so, terminate before delete from disk, otherwise deletion won't work.

 # **r88** Rootkit implimentation
  - [ ] will be ran from the `Payload`
  - [ ] since the `Payload` will be ran at login.
 Do checks to see if r88 is already installed.
 - tbh, when r88 is installed there will be no need for the registry persistance.

+# 15/03/2025 Update
+ - [x] **(uninstall)** Use NtQuerySystemInformation to check if the payload proc is running.
+If so, terminate before delete from disk, otherwise deletion won't work.

 # Recent update
  - [x] `GoodApple` which is an uninstaller and will gracefully remove the persistance and payload.